onthebusiness/harelang.org/content/style.md

 appreciate comprehensive explanations.
 Aim to be as short as possible without omitting necessary details.

-If you can summarize an interface in one sentence, you may omit the period at the end.
-If you need several sentences, include a final period after the last sentence.
-Regardless of the approach, be consistent with similar members in the same context; if one enum value can be described in one sentence, include the final period if the rest of the values use several sentences.
+Include a period after the last sentence.

 Function documentation should complete the following thought: "This function [does, will, is used to]...".
 Examples: